videoDAC/streaming-back-end/README.md

 An _Infinite Digital Stage_ is a virtual space which any can "perform" on.

-Performances on the stage are streamed via digital Audio-Visual (AV) content.
+Performances on the stage are streamed via digital Audio-Visual (AV) content via RTMP.

 ## Specific description